eigerco/polka-storage-book/src/getting-started/demo.md

 # Real-world use case demo

 <div class="warning">
-Before reading this guide,
-please ensure you've followed the <a href="./local-testnet.md">local testnet</a> guide and that a working testnet is running!
+Before reading this guide, please follow the <a href="./local-testnet.md">local testnet</a> guide and have a working testnet running!
 </div>

 A high-level overview with diagrams of the process described below can be found in <a href="../pallets/index.md">Pallets section</a>.